plasmapotential/HEAT/README.md

 The latest release of HEAT is v3.0, which includes the following notable additions / patches:
  - Open3D, which can accelerate ray tracing by 100X in some cases
  - New GUI using Dash Bootstrap Components.
 User can choose GUI theme.
- - Updates to the ion gyro-orbit module after work published in Nuclear Fusion journal ()
+ - Updates to the ion gyro-orbit module after work published in Nuclear Fusion journal (T. Looby et al 2022 Nucl.
+Fusion 62 106020)
  - Photon radiation heat flux predictions from an axisymmetric radiation profile
  - Numerous other bug fixes and user requests